davidwesst/davidwesst.github.io/src/blog/stop-hating-ie-and-be-a-professional-part-3/index.md

 ---

 title: Stop Hating IE and Be a Professional (Part 3)
 tags:
   - ie
-- internet explorer
+  - internet-explorer
-date: "2013-01-18T07:17:00"
+date: 2013-01-18T07:17:00
-description: "This post is part three of three.
-Part 1 (Be a Realist) and Part 2 (Be a Strategist) are already published and available."
+description: This post is part three of three.
+Part 1 (Be a Realist) and Part 2 (Be a Strategist) are already published and available.

 ---

 [1]: ie10_logo.png